Substance Care and Handling

 - Send soil samples to lab for analysis of PCB contamination

-- Remove fence posts, concrete pad, grip rods and wire
+- Remove fence posts, concrete pad and wire

 - Remove approximately 18-24” of soil and gravel